-In 2013 approximately 49.1% of Clearwater's sales were denominated in US dollars.
-Based on 2013 sales, a change of 0.01 in the U.S. dollar rate converted to Canadian dollars would result in a \$1.8 million change in sales and gross profit.
-Approximately 21.5% of 2013 sales were denominated in Euros, based on 2013 sales, a change of 0.01 in the Euro rate as converted to Canadian dollars would result in a \$0.6 million change in sales and gross profit.
-Also, 8.0% of sales in 2013 were denominated in Japanese Yen, based on 2013 annual sales, a change of 0.0001 in the Yen rate as converted to Canadian dollars would result in a change of \$0.3 million in sales and gross profit.
+- a change of 0.01 in the U.S. dollar rate converted to Canadian dollars would result in a \$1.9 million change in sales and gross profit. - a change of 0.01 in the Euro rate as converted to Canadian dollars would result in a \$0.6 million change in sales and gross profit.

+• A change of 0.001 in the Yen rate as converted to Canadian dollars would result in a change of \$4.2 million in sales and gross profit.